Advait-M/htn-backend-2019/README.md

 These libraries are primarily used for interacting with the database, pulling data from the JSON and parsing it, and exposing data through a REST API.
 The language version used is Python 3.

+## Querying the API
+To start the Flask server, simply run the `flask_queries.py` script.
+By default, Flask will attempt to host the server on `localhost:5000` but this can be changed.
+The examples below assume that `localhost:5000` is used.
+Note that the DB_NAME parameter can be configured at the top of the file.
+The database file must exist in the same directory and must be populated previously for the script to work correctly.

 ## API Endpoints with Examples

 ### Get all users (GET request)